clojure/data.xml/README.md

 ## Namespace Support

-XML Namespaced names (QNames) are commonly encoded into clojure keywords, by percent-encoding the (XML) namespace: `{http://www.w3.org/1999/xhtml}head` is encoded in data.xml as `:http%3A%2F%2Fwww.w3.org%2F1999%2Fxhtml/head`.
+XML Namespaced names (QNames) are encoded into clojure keywords, by percent-encoding the (XML) namespace: `{http://www.w3.org/1999/xhtml}head` is encoded in data.xml as `:http%3A%2F%2Fwww.w3.org%2F1999%2Fxhtml/head`.

 Below is an example of parsing an XHTML document: